Dental Fear and Dental Phobia

 At Westcoast we’re very careful regarding our patients comfort and pain thresholds and do our utmost best to make sure all of our patients are feeling ready and relaxed about their treatments before we proceed.
 We would never move forward with a procedure at the risk of a patient’s comfort or sensitivities.

 It would be helpful if patients with dental fears were informed and educated to be more assertive about their needs.
 At Westcoast are familiar with the predispositions of fearful patients.
 Our caring staff will always offer a variety of methods to reduce pain and alleviate patient fear.
-We offer standard forms of sedation including gentle injection techniques and we’re well acquainted with the art of sleep dentistry!
+We offer standard forms of local anesthesia like gentle injection techniques.
 We don’t recommend or use noxious oxide as part of our normal pain mitigation protocols.
 We do enable patients to remain at the center of control during their treatment process, to insure ease and comfort.

 Treating the fear of dentists and dental fears